Home Inspection in Stayner

 23.8%

-23.8% of active listings in Stayner were built during the aluminum wiring and poly-B plumbing era.
+23.8% of homes in Stayner were built during the aluminum wiring and poly-B plumbing era.
 These properties require thorough electrical and plumbing inspection.

 40 years